Bangkit-Capstone-C23-PC639/Tanitama-Endpoint-Model/README.md

 }
 ```

 Note: Make sure to send data in the expected format in the request body.
-Replace "data to be predicted" with the actual data you want to predict.
+Replace the value of "input" with the URL of the image you want to predict.
+The response will contain the predicted value.

-You can use HTTP libraries or tools like cURL or Postman to send requests to these endpoints.

-Make sure to replace the base URL and port with the appropriate address for your API implementation.
+Please ensure that you have the correct base URL and port when making requests to the endpoints.

 ## Conclusion

-With this documentation, you can use the `/` endpoint to get information about TaniTama Indonesia and use the `/predict` endpoint to make predictions using the deployed model.
+By running the Docker container provided, you can access the two API endpoints to get information about TaniTama Indonesia and make predictions using the deployed model.

 Please note that this is an example documentation and you should adjust it to match your own API implementation and specifications.